-The Audit Committee, which is composed entirely of independent Directors, has selected Deloitte & Touche LLP as the independent registered public accounting firm to audit the consolidated financial statements of VAALCO and its subsidiaries for 2010 and VAALCO's internal control over financial reporting.
-The Board has endorsed this appointment.
-Deloitte & Touche LLP previously audited the consolidated financial statements of VAALCO's internal control over financial reporting.
-Control over financial reporting during the two years ended December 31, 2009.
-During each of the two years ended December 31, 2009 and 2008, Deloitte & Touche LLP provided both audit and non-audit services.
+The audit committee, which is composed entirely of independent directors, has selected Deloitte & Touche LLP as the independent registered public accounting firm to audit the consolidated financial statements of VAALCO and its subsidiaries for 2011 and VAALCO's internal control over financial reporting.
+The board has endorsed this appointment.
+Deloitte & Touche LLP previously audited the consolidated financial statements of VAALCO and VAALCO's internal control over financial reporting during the two years ended December 31, 2010.
+During each of the two years ended December 31, 2010 and 2009, Deloitte & Touche LLP provided both audit and non-audit services.